virtool/virtool-website/content/docs/manual/ug_references/index.md

 Click on {{< icon "far fa-lg fa-square" >}} next to the permissions you would like to assign the user or group and click **Add**
 ![Modified Permissions](modified.png)

-# OTUs

-The Virtool OTU (Organization taxonomic unit) reference is a fully editable and tracked collection of viruses, viral isolates, and their genome sequences.
-The data in the virus reference is used to identify potential viral infections in Illumina libraries derived from your samples.

-See the [OTUs documentation](/docs/manual/ug_otus) for more information.

-# Indexes

-An Index contains a list of all OTUs available to a specific reference.
-When changes are made to an OTU(s), the index is rebuilt to include those new changes for future jobs.

-See the [Indexes documentation](/docs/manual/ug_indexes) for more information.

 # Internal Control